 Has God put A Big Dream In Your Heart?

 Do you have a big dream in your heart that has been nagging at you for years?
-No matter what you do, what you try, you always come back to your dream, goal, vision or idea.
-Whatever you call it, “it’s”still there.
+No matter what you do, or what you try, you always come back to your dream, goal, vision, or idea.
+Whatever you call it, “it’s” still there.

-God has put a dream in my heart to be a business owner, work for myself and be incredibly successful it!
+God has put a dream in my heart to be a business owner, work for myself and be incredibly successful!

 God wants you to dream big dreams.

 What’s your dream?
 God wants you to dream big dreams.
-In fact, He wants you to dream bigger dreams that we can even imagine.
+In fact, He wants you to dream bigger dreams than we can even imagine.